Joana311/web-scraping/notes.md

             ** still need to fix the rendering logic a bit, especially on deletion of a workout **

     [-] finish the moving off of Mui to Tailwind
         * mostly done.
-Just need to remove some buttons, and the mui table *
+Just need to remove the mui table *

     [x] add muscle heat map inside of daily summary